 Our rig is a 2015 Fox Mountain 335BHS fifth wheel.
 It’s 36 feet long and was built by Northwood Manufacturing in Oregon.
-We currently refer to her as “the Fox” but that will probably change.
 Our previous rig – a class A motorhome – was a 2006 Damon Intruder named “Trudy”.
 We transitioned rigs on the road in March 2018.

 We had narrowed down the list of RVs that fit our needs pretty significantly after looking for months before going full-time in summer 2017, purchasing Trudy, and then looking for months again in early 2018 after deciding that Trudy wasn’t the right fit.
 Read more about our search and transition process here.

 - This model is the best compromise between size, layout, and livability that we could find.

 - It’s about as short as you can get for a fifth wheel with a bunkroom.
 It’s a little longer than we initially wanted, but I guess that’s part of the compromise.

 - Not an ultra-light / lite / half-ton / whatever model fifth wheel.
 This baby’s GVWR is 13,500.
 We wanted it to be heavy duty since we’re full-timing.

 - Friendly to tall people – the slides are tall enough for us to stand up in and the shower walls almost extend to the ceiling (this is actually pretty rare).